-In the Bible, Jesus taught that what was once bread and wine are not merely a symbol but are his true Body, Blood, Soul, and Divinity.
-The Church teaches that this occurs through a process called transubstantiation.
+At every Catholic Mass, what appears to be bread and wine have become Jesus’ real Body, Blood, Soul, and Divinity.
+The Church teaches that this occurs through a unique process called transubstantiation.

 The Latin phrase for Body of Christ is Corpus Christi.
 The term Corpus Domini may also be used, meaning the Body of the Lord.